jony24a/python-car-game-main/README.md

     end
 ```

-# How to play the game
+# How to play the game:

 To play the "Car Game By Jonatan Novoa," follow these instructions: